 - Weekend around 15 May: Romería de San Isidro Labrador.
 Pilgrimage honoring the patron of the farmers with pageant.

-- 29 June: Verbena de San Pedro (Neighborhood folk festival), celebrated on Santa Ana Square.
+- End of June: Verbena de San Pedro (Neighborhood folk festival), celebrated on Santa Ana Square.

 - 22 July: Verbena de La Magdalena (Neighborhood folk festival), celebrated on Calzada de Jesús Nazareno.

 - 25 July: Verbena de Santiago (Neighborhood folk festival), celebrated in the Santa Cruz quarter.

 - 6 August: Verbena de San Roque (Neighborhood folk festival), celebrated in the San Roque quarter.

 - September: Feria Real (Grand funfair) with pageant and event program.

 - 8 December: Día de la Inmaculada Concepción del Voto (Day honoring the Virgin of immaculate conception, patron of Bujalance).